daos-stack/daos/docs/admin/deployment.md

 to a particular socket will be used in a single set/region).
 Therefore by default on a dual-socket platform, two regions and two namespaces will be created.

-Multiple PMem namespaces can be created on a single region (one per NUMA node) by specifying a value of 1-8 in `(-S|--scm-ns-per-numa)` commandline option for `daos_server storage prepare --scm-only` subcommand.
+Multiple PMem namespaces can be created on a single region (one per socket) by specifying a value of 1-8 in `(-S|--scm-ns-per-socket)` commandline option for `daos_server storage prepare --scm-only` subcommand.

 Example usage: